-Neil Armstrong and Buzz Aldrin who landed on the Moon and Tim Peake who stayed on the fun facts and experiments relating to gravity, craters and phases of the moon, day and
+Astronauts Neil Armstrong and Buzz Aldrin who landed on the Moon and Tim Peake who and night and create our own star constellations.
+We will learn facts about famous past being Queen Elizabeth and St George.
+Our second theme of our topic takes us to outer find out fun facts and experiments relating to gravity, craters and phases of the moon, day